mesonbuild/meson/docs/markdown/Commands.md

 {{ subprojects_usage.inc }}

-Manages subprojects of the Meson project.
+Manages subprojects of the Meson project. *Since 0.59.0* commands are run on multiple subprojects in parallel by default, use `--num-processes=1` if it is not desired.

 {{ subprojects_arguments.inc }}